Some pregnancy symptoms are normal, but others are cause for alarm and do need swift attention by a doctor to protect yourself and little Your Child .

 2. Severe nausea and vomiting

-To get Your Baby moving, you can drink something cold or eat something, as the change in temperature and blood sugar often spurs babies to move.
+To get Your Child moving, you can drink something cold or eat something, as the change in temperature and blood sugar often spurs babies to move.

 If you think your baby’s movements have slowed down or stopped, contact your doctor